jaypasdev/coursera-copilot-secure-code/README.md

 Capstone project of module 4 from the Security and Authentication course from Microsoft

 ## Features
-- Go to  `http://localhost:<port>/webform` to have a login form.
-The backend enables login validating against SQL injections and XSS
+- Go to  `http://localhost:<port>/Home/WebForm` to have a login form.
+The backend enables login validating against SQL injections and XSS (Activity: writing secure code using copilot)
+- Use requests.http to test User and Admin registration and login returning JWT tokens

 ## Requirements
 - .NET 9.0 or later